DwellingSpace/hylia-blog/src/pages/about-counselling.md

 C﻿arl Rogers made some important discoveries, learning from some key people around him as he developed his counselling approach.

-Firstly, he felt that people had, within themselves, what they needed in order to grow, to change, to move in a positive direction (whatever that meant for each individual person).
+Firstly, he felt that people had, *within themselves*, what they needed in order to grow, to change, to move in a positive direction (whatever that meant for each individual person).

+> ...the individual has within himself or herself vast resources for self-understanding, for altering his or her self-concept, attitudes and self-directed behavior - and that these resources can be tapped if only a definable climate of facilitative psychological attitudes can be provided.

 S﻿econdly, that meant that he didn't need to tell people what they should do or what their difficulty was.
 He understood that if he was focussed on the person, willing to understand what they were conveying to him, and putting himself as far as possible into their shoes, the client themselves would move in a direction that was helpful for them.